 Q: What if the student does not finish the program by the end of the school year?

-A: For CREAM, if necessary, students are given the opportunity to complete the course in the summer.
+A: If necessary, students can complete the CREAM course in the summer.
 College-bound juniors who have not met the benchmark score of 21 on their ACT in math or who have historically struggled in math, as demonstrated on local interim assessments, would be candidates for CREAM math.
-This option would be beneficial for college-bound juniors who may need additional time to complete the CREAM program.
+Starting the course in the summer would benefit students needing additional time to complete the CREAM program.

 Q: Why would my school want to offer CREAM courses?

-CREAM is a remediation program designed to provide identified students with an opportunity to develop knowledge and skills during their senior year to prepare them for college through Pearson – MyLab Foundational Skills.
+CREAM is a remediation program designed to provide identified students with an opportunity to develop knowledge and skills during their senior year to prepare them for college through Pearson – MyLab Foundational Skills (English) and MyMathTest (Math).

 Step-by-step guide for CREAM implementation: